intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Orca/QuickStart/orca-autoestimator-pytorch-quickstart.md

                                     name="lenet_mnist")
 ```

-Next, use the auto estimator to fit and search for the best hyper-parameter set.
+Next, use the `AutoEstimator` to fit and search for the best hyper-parameter set.

 ```python
 auto_est.fit(data=train_loader_creator,